-In response to both the global climate crisis and the regional housing affordability crisis, BC Housing, British Columbia’s housing authority, is proposing an innovative zero-emissions rental apartment community in East Vancouver.
+In response to both the global climate crisis and the regional housing affordability crisis, BC Housing, British Columbia’s housing authority, is proposing an innovative near zero-emissions rental apartment community in East Vancouver.

 Vienna House is a partnership between BC Housing, the City of Vancouver through the Vancouver Affordable Housing Agency, and the More Than a Roof Housing Society.
 The University of British Columbia’s Sustainability Initiative is documenting every aspect of the project.
 (Learn more.)
 And the City of Vienna, Austria, is participating, via a knowledge-sharing collaboration that will see a similar affordable housing project rising in that city, starting in 2022.
 (Learn more.)
 Each party is bringing its own expertise, experience, and resources to the project.